OpenLHS/Distrib_analysis/Vertically_distributed_analysis/logistic_regression_nonpenalized/Logistic_regression_modelling/generic_code/README.md

 ***Make sure `R studio` is not currently running and close it if it is.***
 ***If you are not able to automatically set your working directory (for example, if you do not have access to `this.path`), manually set the variable `manualwd = 1` in `Response_node_call_iter_log-regV.R` and  `Data_node_call_log-regV.R`.***

 In the following procedure, `k` represents the number of the local node.
+In the Datafiles, Node `1` must be associated with the response-node.

 Initialization:

-1. Run the data node `R` file (`Data_node_call_log-regV.R`) for each data node to compute local gram matrices.
+1. Run the covariate-node `R` file (`Data_node_call_log-regV.R`) for each covariate-node to compute local gram matrices.
 The file `Data_node_k_init_output.rds` will be generated and must be sent to the response-node.

-For the single iteration, coordination node side:
+For the single iteration, response-node side:

-2. Run the coordination node `R` file (`Coord_node_call_iter_log-regV.R`) to compute the optimal dual parameters and to obtain parameter estimates for the intercept.
+2. Run the response-node `R` file (`Response_node_call_iter_log-regV.R`) to compute intermediary quantities for the covariate-nodes, to obtain the unscaled intercept estimate at the response-node and, if any, to obtain parameter estimates and standard errors asssociated with covariates at the response-node.
-The file `Coord_node_results_distributed_log_regV.csv` will be generated and contains those results.
-This file must be shared with each local node k.
+The files `Coord_node_primerA_for_data_node_k.csv` and `Coord_node_primerB_for_data_node_k.rds` will be generated.
+These files must be shared with respective local node k.
+The file `Data_node_1_results.csv` will also be generated and contains results associated with the response-node.

-For the single iteration, data node side:
+For the single iteration, covariate-node side:

-3. Run the data node `R` file (`Data_node_call_log-regV.R`) for each data node to compute parameter estimates and standard errors associated with the covariates it holds.
+3. Run the covariate-node `R` file (`Data_node_call_log-regV.R`) for each covariate-node to compute parameter estimates and standard errors associated with the covariates it holds.
-The files `Data_node_k_results.csv` will be generated and contains results associated with the data node.
+The files `Data_node_k_results.csv` will be generated and contains results associated with the covariate-node.

 ### Executing the pooled solution code